mparchment/salsabil-io/src/content/blog/tafsir.md

 - *Al-Muqaddimat Al-Asassiyah* by ‘Abdullah al-Juday’

 At this point, also listen to Ali Hani’s series *Al-Tariqat Al-Muthla*, which is a brief introduction on how tafsir is performed.
+Also read *Akhlaq Hamalat al-Qur'an* by Abu Bakr al-Ajurri, a short book and one of the earliest sources to gather to required manners and characters bearers of the Qur'an.

 - *Madarik al-Tanzil* by Abu'l-Barakat al-Nasafi